alichtman/deadbolt/README.md

 You can download `deadbolt` for **Mac OS**, **Windows**, or **Linux**.
 Any encrypted file can be shared across these platforms.

-> Note: `deadbolt` can only encrypt files.
-To encrypt a directory, compress it into a .zip file before using `deadbolt`.
+> Note: `deadbolt` can not encrypt directories.
+To encrypt a directory, compress it into a `.zip` (or any archive format) file before using `deadbolt`.

 ## Installation